Tutorial section - SMS

 TypeOfNumber.INTERNATIONAL, NumberingPlanIndicator.UNKNOWN, "447712345678",

-new ESMClass(), (byte)0, (byte)1, TIME_FORMATTER.format(new Date()), null,
+new ESMClass(), (byte)0, (byte)1, null, null,

-new RegisteredDelivery(SMSCDeliveryReceipt.DEFAULT), (byte)0, new GeneralDataCoding(Alphabet.ALPHA_DEFAULT, MessageClass.CLASS1, false), (byte)0,
+new GeneralDataCoding(Alphabet.ALPHA_DEFAULT, MessageClass.CLASS1, false), (byte)0,

 "Hello World €$£".getBytes());

-LOGGER.info("Message successfully submitted (message_id={})", messageId);
+log.info("Message successfully submitted (message_id={})", messageId);

 } catch (PDUException e) {